 These four associations all take positions on and supply expert reports for the legislative process and other decision-making, as well as representing their members in public.
 The associations are important, reliable interfaces and negotiators with the Federal Ministry of Education, Science and Research (BMBWF).

 The above also applies to the Austrian National Union of Students (ÖH), the legal representation of students’ interests in Austria.

 - Association of all Austrian Universities of Applied Sciences (FHK)

-- Austrian private universities association (ÖPUK) (in German only)
+- Austrian private universities association (ÖPUK)

 - Rectors’ Conference of Austrian University Colleges of Teacher Education (RÖPH) (in German only)

 - Austrian National Union of Students (ÖH) (in German only)